 The Dance Club at Saint Martin’s is located in our purpose built Dance Studio within Saint Martin’s Arts Centre.
 This facility offers a dance experience within a professional dance studio environment with sprung floors, mirrors, ballet barres and a state of the art sound system.
 This provides a dynamic environment for all Dance lessons within Saint Martin’s School.

-Years 7, 8 and 9 all have a discrete drama club which follows the direction the girls want to follow.
+Years 7, 8 and 9 all have a discrete drama club which follows the direction the students want to follow.
 Recent drama club projects have involved group scripted performance (Year 7), devised and scripted comedy pieces (Year 8) and a modern version of Alice in Wonderland, which is being filmed and edited to create a short film (Year 9).

 A stage make-up club is also offered to Year 9 during which they have learnt how create cuts, bruises, other special effects make-up, horror make-up and how to age an actor.

-An after school drama workshop club is open to all girls throughout Senior School where the focus is on developing performance extracts.
+An after school drama workshop club is open to all throughout Senior School where the focus is on developing performance extracts.
 Recent extracts explored have included Bugsy Malone and Hairspray.

 Arts Award is a nationally recognised qualification which Saint Martin’s is introducing across the School and this qualification can be gained through participation in arts events/disciplines in and out of school.
 The Gold Award is the equivalent to an AS Level and the Silver Award equivalent to half a GCSE qualification.

 The highlight of the Drama Department year is the School Production which is performed in the Spring Term in our Theatre.
-The production is open to all Senior School year groups and girls are involved in all aspects of the production including: performing, dancing, playing in the band, operating the technical equipment, stage managing, costume and make-up.
+The production is open to all Senior School year groups and students are involved in all aspects of the production including: performing, dancing, playing in the band, operating the technical equipment, stage managing, costume and make-up.
 In recent years performances have included ‘Bugsy Malone’, ‘Grease’, ‘Forbidden Planet’, ‘Beauty and the Beast’ and ‘Arabian Nights’.

 Confidence in public situations has always been one of the aims of the Drama Department in the Senior School.
 With this in mind the Year 7 and Year 8/9 Drama Clubs set about their twice yearly small scale productions to parents and invited guests.

-Senior girls visit the local Marie Curie Hospice and other local day centres through their volunteering for the Duke of Edinburgh’s Award.
+Senior students visit the local Marie Curie Hospice and other local day centres through their volunteering for the Duke of Edinburgh’s Award.
 The annual St Basil’s Sleep Out is always strongly supported by the Sixth Form, which entails sleeping out in a car park to raise money for Birmingham’s homeless.

 Local schools and swimming clubs use the facilities such as the swimming pool, and galas for invited schools are regularly held.
 With extensive grounds, the School hosts many tournaments and league events for the schools in the Solihull area.